-Medal Day special to premier on New Hampshire PBS on August 8, with limited guests in attendance, artist studio visits.
+Medal Day special to premier on New Hampshire PBS on August 8.
+Program includes interview, artist studio visits, and performance recorded over two days in July.

 Composer, writer, and recording star Rosanne Cash will be honored in a televised Edward MacDowell Medal Day celebration on August 8, 2021.
 New Hampshire PBS will broadcast the pre-recorded event and will feature author Kurt Andersen, who will introduce the 61st Edward MacDowell Medalist.
 The NHPBS-MacDowell co-production will include a performance with Cash and a musical guest, a one-on-one interview with New Yorker cartoonist Roz Chast, and an intimate tour of open studios as Cash meets artists-in-residence to learn about their art and the history of our bucolic grounds.
 The special 30-minute co-production with NHPBS will offer viewers a front row seat to MacDowell’s Medal Day and extend the unique opportunity to see MacDowell through Rosanne Cash’s eyes.